castlelemongrab/iniedit/README.md

 <p>
-Call <code>_fn</code> and allow it to modify any section of the parsed INI file's abstract syntax tree if it matches.
+Call <code>_fn</code> and allow it to modify any section of the parsed INI file's abstract syntax tree if the predicates provided match.
+A set of entirely empty predicates will match any and all sections.
 </p>
 <dl>
   <dt><code>_sections</code></dt>